rwaldron/johnny-five/docs/imp-io.md

 <!--remove-start-->

-# imp-io - Electric Imp
+# Led Blink on Electric Imp

 Example using Johnny-Five + imp-io to control an Electric Imp.